 LIST FOR AUCTION

 Most of the time, probate properties have to go to auction.
 You will need to locate, then, a qualified auction company that is licensed as both an auctioneer and a real estate agent/broker.

 Then when you receive an offer/bid, you will need to get court approval to finalize a sale.
 Typically, court approval requires a bid of at least 75% of the property’s recorded value.

 And then there’s this final wrinkle you’ll encounter when trying to sell your probate property in Los Angeles.
 And that is the issue of administration rights

 Here’s how one top real estate site explains independent administration rights: “[i]f you as the executor have been granted independent administration rights, the probate property sale proceeds much in the same way as a traditional property sale.
 You have the freedom to set the list price, list the property on your timeline, and accept on offer without interference from the probate court.”

 If, however, you (the executor) have been granted dependent administration rights, there will be an additional court-monitored hearing – a court confirmation hearing.
 You will have to hire a probate agent before this hearing who will list the property at no less than 90% of market value.
 And then when you receive an offer, the probate court will have to confirm it.
 In some states, you may even have to remarket the property for 30-45 days at the offer price before you present it to the court.
 Finally, at the confirmation hearing, the judge may not confirm the accepted offer, but may then take offers/bids from buyers at the hearing.

 The Agent Edge

-It should be pretty plain by now that if you need to sell your probate property in Southern California, you also need a real estate agent experienced in probate sales.
+It should be pretty plain by now that if you need to sell your probate property in Los Angeles, you also need a real estate agent experienced in probate sales.
 The whole process is way too complex to trust it to any run-of-the-mill agent.